Léa Seydoux: 2013-2018: Blue is the warmest Colour and critical acclaim

 In 2018, Seydoux co-starred alongside Ewan McGregor in Zoe, a sci-fi romance by Drake Doremus.
-The film had its world premiere at the Tribeca Film Festival on 21 April.
+The film had its world premiere at the Tribeca Film Festival on April.
 She also appeared in Thomas Vinterberg's Kursk, a drama film about the 2000 Kursk submarine disaster.
 In May 2018, she served as a member of the jury at the 71st Cannes Film Festival.
+Also in May 2018, it was announced that Seydoux would star in Ari Folman's Horse Boy with Joel Kinnaman.
+Folman said that it was "a passion project" and that "he felt compelled to explore this important story in a cinematic way", but the movie was never shot.

-She was also invited to join the Academy of Motion Picture Arts and Sciences within the same year.
+Seydoux was invited to join the Academy of Motion Picture Arts and Sciences within the same year.